yohannes911/select2/doc/select2.md

 ### Implementation logic ###

 The code builds upon the Java-builtin synchronization primitive: `volatile` and nothing else.
 Especially it does not use either `synchronization` or `atomic values`.

-Note that the above means that the API (with some possible modifications) might be used for earlier versions of Java prior to 1.5.
-Some modifications might be necessary since the behaviour of `volatile` changed in Java 1.5.
+(This also means that the API (with some possible modifications) might be used for earlier versions of Java prior to 1.5.
+Some modifications might be necessary since the behaviour of `volatile` changed in Java 1.5.)

 As said the Java implementation builds upon the Java-builtin `volatile` primitive.
 All protocol fields except `token_owner` is defined as `volatile`.
 To my understanding this ensures that the protocol steps cannot be reordered by the compiler, hence the protocol works.